-Location: Germany, UK (South East), The Netherlands
+Location: USA, Germany, UK (South East), The Netherlands

 As a Customer Obsessed Organisation, the role of the Technical Architect is the single most important role with Lemongrass and requires a broad spectrum of skills, passion and commitment being both the technical lead, the customer trusted advisor and the face of the world leading SAP on AWS organization.